-- demonstrate specialist knowledge to enable engagement with and critique of current music research or practices; and demonstrate an advanced scholarship or research in a particular music field, discipline or practice. - demonstrate an ability to evaluate current processes of knowledge production and to choose an appropriate process of enquiry for the music area of study and practice. - demonstrate a command of and ability to design, select and apply appropriate and creative research methods, techniques or procedures to complex practical and theoretical problems in music research. - demonstrate an ability to use a wide range of specialised skills in identifying, conceptualising, designing and implementing methods of enquiry to address complex and challenging problems within a music research field, discipline or practice; and an understanding of the consequences of any solutions or insights generated within a specialised music research context. - demonstrate an ability to make autonomous ethical decisions that affect knowledge production; also demonstrate an ability to critically contribute to the development of ethical standards in a specific music research context. - demonstrate an ability to design and implement a strategy for the processing and management of information, in order to conduct a comprehensive review of leading and current music research in an area of specialisation to produce significant insights. - demonstrate an ability to use the resources of academic and professional discourse to communicate and defend substantial ideas that are the products of music research; and demonstrate advanced and specialised research skills and discourses appropriate to a music field, discipline or practice, to communicate to a range of audiences with different levels of knowledge or expertise.

-- demonstrate an ability to develop own learning strategies which sustain independent learning and academic development, and can interact effectively within the music research community as a means of enhancing learning. - demonstrate an ability to operate independently and take full responsibility for his or her own work.
+- demonstrate an ability to evaluate current processes of knowledge production and to choose an appropriate process of enquiry for the music area of study and practice. - demonstrate a command of and ability to design, select and apply appropriate and creative research methods, techniques or procedures to complex practical and theoretical problems in music research. - demonstrate an ability to use a wide range of specialised skills in identifying, conceptualising, designing and implementing methods of enquiry to address complex and challenging problems within a music research field, discipline or practice; and an understanding of the consequences of any solutions or insights generated within a specialised music research context. - demonstrate an ability to make autonomous ethical decisions that affect knowledge production; also demonstrate an ability to critically contribute to the development of ethical standards in a specific music research context. - demonstrate an ability to design and implement a strategy for the processing and management of information, in order to conduct a comprehensive review of leading and current music research in an area of specialisation to produce significant insights. - demonstrate an ability to use the resources of academic and professional discourse to communicate and defend substantial ideas that are the products of music research; and demonstrate advanced and specialised research skills and discourses appropriate to a music field, discipline or practice, to communicate to a range of audiences with different levels of knowledge or expertise. - demonstrate an ability to develop own learning strategies which sustain independent learning and academic development, and can interact effectively within the music research community as a means of enhancing learning. - demonstrate an ability to operate independently and take full responsibility for his or her own work.